antdke/functional-js-principles/README.md

 # functional-js-principles
-This is me demonstrating the functional js principles that translate over to react.js
+This is me demonstrating the ES6 functional JS principles that translate over to react.js